“I’m going up the country, babe, don’t you wanna go…” Canned Heat

 “He’s sketchy,” said Brenden, making a face.

 “He said my friends run away because of my ugly face.
 That pissed me off.
 I ran after him and pushed him.
-He ran to the park where there was a booth set up for Canada Day and got under it.
+He ran to the park where there were booths being set up for Canada Day and got under one.
 I couldn’t bend down because my back was burnt from the sunburn.
 I would have given him a big one.”

-After his sunburn got better Brenden had a tattoo of a barcode airbrushed across his chest during the Canada Day parade festivities concert fireworks.
+After his sunburn got better Brenden had an airbrush tattoo of a barcode stencilled across his chest.
+It was at the Canada Day parade festivities concert fireworks day in nearby North Rustico.
 “It’s because I’m funny talented a good actor good singer good dancer and handsome and beautiful.”